Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 The conversion rate is clearly higher when desktop is used to access the website.

+Here's a [tableau dashboard](https://public.tableau.com/app/profile/mansi.vermani7229/viz/ConversionRatebydevice/Dashboard2?publish=yes) that shows the above result on a bubble chart

 **4.b) RE:GSearch Device Level Performance** (Marketing Director's Response) <br>

 Date of Request : May 11, 2012 <br>
 By: Marketing Director <br>

 I am going to increase our bids on desktop.
 When we bid higher, we will rank higher in the auctions.
-So i think your insights here should lead to a sales boost.
+So I think your insights here should lead to a sales boost.

 **5. Gsearch device level trends** <br>